tothlevente/tothlevente/README.md

 ## I'm Tóth Levente 👋

-#### I'm a developer.
-I have always been interested in software, hardware and writing programs.
+#### I have always been interested in software, hardware and writing programs.

 ### Connect with me: